bayesCureRateModel: Bayesian Cure Rate Modeling for Time to Event Data in R: Introduction

 The rest of the paper is organized as follows.
 Section \ref{rpackagessec} reviews the available software for cure rate modeling.
 Section \ref{modelsoft} presents the underlying model, the Bayesian framework (Section \ref{sec:priors}), the MC$^3$ sampler (Section \ref{sec:inference}) and the main function of the contributed \proglang{R} package (Section \ref{sec:software}) along with the relevant methods for printing, summarizing and plotting the output.
 Section \ref{sec:illustrations} illustrates in practice our package for analysing a dataset on the duration of first marriage; this dataset was created by the authors, using the National Longitudinal Survey of Youth 1997 (NLSY97; \citealp{NLSY97}), a longitudinal study initiated in 1997 that tracked a sample of American youth born between 1980 and 1984, until 2022.
 The article is concluded in Section \ref{sec:summary}, followed by a special ``Computational details'' section which discusses parallelization and other programming issues.
 Technical details regarding the parameterization of the distributions used throughout the paper are summarized in Appendix \ref{app:technical}.
 More specialized options which allow the user to define the distributional family describing the promotion time are discussed in Appendix \ref{app:user}.
+Two types of comparisons against alternative approaches are presented in Appendix \ref{sec:comparison}.
+In Appendix \ref{sec:stan} the proposed MCMC sampler is benchmarked against Hamiltonian Monte Carlo approach provided in \proglang{STAN} \citep{carpenter2017stan}.
+In Appendix \ref{sec:mixture}, the classification performance of the proposed model is compared against the one arising from the mixture cure rate model under the EM algorithm implementation in the \pkg{mixcure} package \citep{mixcure,peng2021cure}.